 - Preferred equity investors and the developer or general partner are joint venture partners.

-- The general partner is responsible for the day-to-day activities of the investment, with the preferred equity investor having final approval on major decisions.
+- The general partner is responsible for the day-to-day activities of the investment.
+This is with the preferred equity investor having final approval on major decisions.

 - Preferred equity investor receives regular repayments based on an agreed-upon schedule or structured to accrue.

-- A preferred equity investor may remove the general partner from the control of the joint venture in the event of the general partner’s default.
+- A preferred equity investor may remove the general partner from the control of the joint venture.
+This is in the event of the general partner’s default.

-- The general partner may be asked to provide the preferred equity investor with a “bad boy” guarantee which provides for personal liability against the general partner.
+- The general partner may be asked to provide the preferred equity investor with a “bad boy” guarantee.
+This provides for personal liability against the general partner.

 - Preferred equity investments normally have a mandatory redemption date that coincides with the maturity date of any mortgage loans.

-The structure of preferred equity can be “hard” with more debt-like characteristics, or “soft” with more equity-like characteristics, or a combination of both.
+The structure of preferred equity can be “hard” with more debt-like characteristics, or “soft” with more equity-like characteristics.
+Alternatively, it can be a combination of both.

 When is Preferred Equity Used?